csi-ehealth/Welcome/README.md

 # Used devices

 The following devices were used for Wi-Fi data collection, data storage and processing, as well as vital-sign acquisition:
-* Router Asus RT AC86U -
+* Router Asus RT AC86U - Router operating in monitor mode collecting PCAP packets.
-* Router TP-Link AC1750 -
+* Router TP-Link AC1750 - Router that communicates with the laptop, generating network traffic with sent/received packets.
-* Raspberry Pi 4 B-
+* Raspberry Pi 4 B- Microcomputer operating in monitor mode collecting PCAP packets.
-* Notebook DELL Inspiron 15 i7-5500U -
+* Laptop DELL Inspiron 15 i7-5500U - Laptop that communicates with the TP-Link router, generating network traffic.
-* Notebook Dell Inspiron 15-7572 -
+* Laptop Dell Inspiron 15-7572 - Laptop that communicates via SSH with the Asus router to store files and send commands.
-* Desktop Gigabyte i7 i7-4790 -
+* Desktop Gigabyte i7 i7-4790 - Desktop that communicates via SSH with the Raspberry Pi to store files and send commands.
-* Smartphone Samsung Galaxy A12
+* Smartphone Samsung Galaxy A12 - Smartphone that communicates with the Polar H10 heart strap, storing the files and sending commands.
-* Smartwatch Samsung Galaxy Watch 4 -
+* Smartwatch Samsung Galaxy Watch 4 - Smartwatch that collects heart rate data and distance traveled.
-* Fita Cardíaca Polar Band H10 -
+* Chest strap Polar Band H10 - Heart strap that collects heart rate, accelerometer data, and heart rate variability.

 For more details, refer to **specs_devices.txt**.